← All Conditions

 How quickly does the effect happen?

 It is usually immediate.
-Most people wake from surgery with dry hands for the first time, and any facial sweating or blushing improves at the same time.
+Most people wake from surgery with dry hands for the first time, and facial sweating improves at the same time.
 Relief is typically felt within days.
+Facial blushing is a separate indication and its published results are different; those are set out on the facial blushing page.

 Does ETS work as well for armpit sweating?

-ETS is most reliable for palmar (hand) and facial sweating, where success is over 95 per cent.
+ETS is most reliable for palmar (hand) and facial sweating, where success is greater than 95 per cent in most published series.
 Axillary (armpit) sweating responds less reliably, so for isolated armpit sweating other options such as Botox, topical treatments or targeted local procedures are often considered first.
 Dr Okiror will be clear about the realistic expectation for your particular pattern before any decision.

 Do I need a GP referral?